 It is fiction, of course, I painted like this to refer to Ferdinand’s camouflage painting of the Kursk battle, the 654th heavy tank destroyer battalion.
 It is self-confident, but this camouflage painting is good-looking and matched with a big turret and body as Ferdinand.

 The tank commander and his assistant at the hatch of KV-2.
 It seems to take aboard on U boat since the turret is fairly at a high position.

 I tested the method of making the arm by the woody putty which was introduced in Armor Modeling Magazine.
 I noticed that I forgot to remove the parting line of the officer’s hand…..

 I made this Russian captured KV-2 tank.

-Whether it had really existed, I had given Zimmerit Coating which was German tanks characteristic point.
+Whether it had really existed, I had given Zimmerit Coating which was German tank characteristic point.

-The painting was made two-color camouflage of dark yellow and dark green which I referred from the Kursk battle’s Ferdinand.
+The painting was made of two-color camouflage of dark yellow and dark green which I referred to from the Kursk battle’s Ferdinand.